TAOTheCrab/CrabBot/README.rst

 CrabBot
 =======

+**NOTE: This library-rewrite-prep branch uses the version of Discord.py from the `rewrite/1.0 branch <https://github.com/Rapptz/discord.py/tree/rewrite>` **

 Silly Discord bot for funsies

 Mostly prints funny messages in reply to commands, with some additional voice functionality